-The role of relaxin in men is less clear.
+The role of relaxin in men is less well described.
 However, there is evidence that it may increase the movement of sperm cells in the semen.

 Relaxin belongs to the same family of hormones as insulin.
-Over the last decade, several relaxin-like peptides have been discovered, although the function of these peptides remains unclear.
+Over the last decade, several relaxin-like peptides have been discovered, although the function of these peptides requires further investigation.

 Recent studies have revealed effects of relaxin on other systems in the body.
 Relaxin decreases tissue fibrosis in the kidney, heart, lungs and liver, and promotes wound healing.
 Tissue fibrosis is the formation of hard tissue as a result of inflammation which can lead to scarring and loss of organ function.
 This has made relaxin of interest to scientists studying how the heart heals after it has been damaged, which may help to treat heart failure in the future.
 In addition, relaxin can influence blood pressure by relaxing blood vessels; promote the growth of new blood vessels; and is also anti-inflammatory.
 All of these properties could make it a potential therapeutic target for the treatment of certain diseases.